-The design of the Dalraddy to Slochd project has therefore been informed by detailed environmental assessments, including the ecological, physical and historic environment, local communities and landowners, and the current or planned future use of the environment.
+The design of the Tomatin to Moy project has therefore been informed by detailed environmental assessments, including the ecological, physical and historic environment, local communities and landowners, and the current or planned future use of the environment.

-The mitigation measures that have been developed have considered the environment in the vicinity of the route, building on the strategic environmental and design work carried out for the wider A9 Dualling Programme, to provide a consistent approach.
+The mitigation we have developed has considered the environment in the vicinity of the route, building on the strategic environmental and design work carried out for the wider A9 Dualling Programme, to provide a consistent approach.

 An Environmental Impact Assessment (EIA) of the project has been undertaken.
-Environmental constraints and issues have been identified and considered as part of the decision-making process throughout the design development of the project.
-Transport Scotland has published an Environmental Statement (ES) for the project, which reports the findings of the EIA and is available for viewing here today.
+Environmental constraints and issues have been identified and considered as part of the decisionmaking process throughout the design development of the project.
+Transport Scotland has published an Environmental Statement (ES) for the project, which reports the findings of the EIA.